beryaelio/Server-Client-Bot-Trivia-Game/README.md

 In this project we made 3 main python files: Server.py, Client.py, Bot.py

-We also have 2 python files: InputClass.py and Questions.py
+We also have 3 helper python files: Input.py, Statistics.py and Questions.py

 To run the game you need to run the Server.py first and the Client.py and Bot.py to be players in the game.